-In this paper, we present the first detailed geologic map and the first measured section of the type locality for the Stanislaus Group.
+In this paper we present the first detailed geologic map and the first measured section of the type locality for the Stanislaus Group.
 These data demonstrate a complex stratigraphy, due to erosional surfaces between formations and members, but also demonstrate that the type locality contains the most complete stratigraphic section of the Stanislaus Group yet recognized in the Sierra Nevada.
-All formations and members of the Stanislaus Group were guided down the 'Cataract' palaeocanyon, which must have been an important palaeomorphological feature.
+All formations and members of the Stanislaus Group were guided down the "Cataract" paleocanyon, which must have been an important paleo-morphological feature.
 This work thus refocuses attention on Slemmons' type section (1966) and away from Noble et al.'s (1974) more convenient reference section.

-Our work also recognizes the first known effusive equivalent of the EVT (i.e. the Lava Flow Member), with the same trachydacitic composition.
+Our work also recognizes the first known effusive equivalent of the Eureka Valley Tuff (i.e. the Lava Flow Member), with the same trachydacitic composition.

 The Stanislaus Group records a distinctive high-K pulse of magmatism.
-Volcanism alternated between effusive and explosive eruptive styles, and complexly alternated between mafic, intermediate, and silicic compositions, over a period of at least 1 million years.
-Future work will determine how many of the outcrop, petrographic, geochemical, and palaeomagnetic characteristics of lava flows and ignimbrites discussed here can be used for regional-scale correlations.
+Volcanism alternated between effusive and explosive eruptive styles, and complexly alternated between mafic, intermediate and silicic compositions, over a period of at least 1 my.
+Future work will determine how many of the outcrop, petrographic, geochemical and paleomagnetic characteristics of lava flows and ignimbrites discussed here can be used for regional-scale correlations